Published Nov 2012 - Updated Jul 2013

-There is an estimated 200 million children forced to work across the globe.
-That’s without taking into account the other 150 million considered “economically active” (i.e. in part time jobs, sometimes just to help out a bit their families, sometimes because they don't have the choice).
+is an estimated 200 million children forced to work across the globe.
+That’s without taking into account the other 150 million considered

-Except cases of children running away or being abandoned, most of the time they work because they have to, because their parents need them to.
-Everybody’s gotta work if the family’s to survive.
+Aside from cases of children running away or being abandoned, most of the time they work because they have to, because their parents need them to.
+Everybody has to chip in so that the family can make ends meet.

 Although child soldiers and child workers in the sex industry have higher profile in the media, most kids are in fact involved in farming and factory work.
 Both also include very serious health damages (e.g. hazardous smokes and pesticides).
 Putting your kids' health at risk in order to survive isn't a choice any parent should have to make in his or her life.

 What is child labour exactly?